 I realise that a lot of us are workaholics, but taking time away from your biz and pressing the “pause” button sporadically really helps you to gain perspective on your long-term goals and keeps things feeling fresh.

-To put it simply: it’s impossible to achieve the perfect work-life balance as a freelancer if you’re never willing to take time off.
+To put it simply: it’s impossible to achieve the perfect work-life balance if you’re never willing to take time off.
 Think about it.

 Speaking of vacations (when you do take one), try not to check your emails every day – okay?